POWERS CATHOLIC HIGH SCHOOL

 COUNSELING STAFF

-Ryan Finnigan, MA, LLPC - Counselor, Student Last Names A-F
+Ryan Finnigan, MA, LLPC - Counselor

-Abby Kovel-Lay, MA, LLPC - Counselor, Student Last Names P-Z
+Abigail Kovel-Lay, MA, LLPC - Counselor

 Lisa Tuttle– Counseling Administrative Assistant / Registrar